udhayakumargururaj/mf-host-lit/README.md

-Sure!
 Here's a simple README template for a Lit-based host application:

 ---